Customising your themes and palettes

 project_theme() +

-guides(colour = "legend")
+guides(color = "legend")

 Firstly, there are two palettes in colorspace, specifically, hcl_palettes(n = 7, palette = "Light Grays", plot = TRUE) and hcl_palettes(n = 7, palette = "Grays", plot = TRUE).
-The chances are that these are what you are looking for, they look like this in plots:
+The chances are that these are what you are looking for; they look like this in plots:

 cars$speed2 <- factor(cut(cars[, "speed"], 3))